Are your trips only for professional photographers?

 Do I need medical travel insurance?

 Travel insurance is mandatory.
-While travel insurance for our trip to Cuba is included in your trip cost our guests must provide their own travel insurance for all other locations.
+While travel medical insurance for our trip to Cuba is included in your trip cost our guests must provide their own travel insurance for all other locations.

 Will I need to share a room